Features

 2. Edit the Template details as required.

-3. To update Task Template Details, click Editor in the drawer.
+3. To update Task Template Details, click the Editor tab on the side of the drawer.

 4. Click Update to save your changes.